Mitigating and Adapting to Climate Change (Disclosure based on TCFD Recommendations)

 |Major Activity Content||

-Long-Term Environmental Conservation Targets 2030 and the Results for RY2019
+Long-Term Environmental Conservation Targets 2030 and the Results for FY2021

-- CO2 emissions include greenhouse gases from non-energy sources.
+- CO2 emissions refer to Scope 1 and 2 emissions from all Kubota Group sites (100%) and include greenhouse gases from non-energy sources

-Medium-Term Environmental Conservation Targets 2020 and the Results for RY2019
+Medium-Term Environmental Conservation Targets 2025 and the Results for FY2021

-- *1.CO2 emissions include greenhouse gases from non-energy sources.
+- *1.CO2 emissions indicate 90.3% of base-year Scope 1 and 2 emissions and include greenhouse gases from non-energy sources.
 We use the emissions coefficient for electric power of the base year in our calculation of CO2 emissions from energy sources.